wilson0x4d/appsettings2/README.md

 There are multiple ways of accessing Configuration data:

-* Attributes attached to the `Configuration` object which represent your configuration data.
+* Using dynamic attributes which represent your configuration data.
-* Calling `get(...)` and `set(...)` methods, passing in the key of the configuration data.
+* Using configuration keys by calling `get(...)` and `set(...)` methods.
-* A dictionary-like interface exposing configuration data from an indexer.
+* A dictionary-like interface exposing configuration data via indexer syntax.
 * Binding the configuration data to a class/object you define.

 ### Direct Access via `Configuration` object